gengxiankun/ssh-am/README.md

 |_| |_|  \___|\___/___\___|\___\___/|_| |_| |_|_.__/ \___/

 ```
-> fcb can save your server account (saved locally ~ / .freezecombo), he can facilitate some of the commands the server account needs
+> fcb can save your server account (saved locally ~ / .freezecombo.rc), he can facilitate some of the commands the server account needs

+## Now support list
+- ssh
+- scp

 ## Install
 ```